Conor McGregorIrish mixed martial artist

 Conor managed to upset the odds after he lasted 10 rounds before Mayweather won by a TKO.
 It extended the American’s winning streak to 50 fights.

-McGregor and Dee had their first son on 5 May 2017.
+McGregor and Dee had their first son in May 2017.
+The couple now have three children – Conor Jr, Croia and Rian.

 • McGregor is the first Irish man to ever join the UFC.

-• Conor’s overall record in MMA fighting is 23 victories and three losses.
+• Conor’s overall record in MMA fighting is 22 victories and six losses (2021).

 • McGregor played football at young age.
-He played football for “Lourdes Celtic” and his school teams before he formerly got into boxing and MMA.
+He played football for ‘Lourdes Celtic’ and his school teams before he formally got into boxing and MMA.
 He is a Manchester United fan.